Chicken and Dumplings from Grandmas recipe box. Simple fare with few ingredients but so delicious!

 Let cool a bit then remove chicken from pot, strain broth.
-You can refrigerate if you wish to skim off a lot of the fat but I usually just add some ice to the broth and skin off what congeals right then.
+(Note: this step is optional; if you wish to removed some of the fat from the broth you can add some ice to the broth, let the fat congeal and remove)

 Turn the heat back on under your broth, add some pepper (this is to your taste) and let come to a slow boil while you make the dumplings (noodles)

 Mix the flour and salt with the milk.